Exclusive: Brazil may raise fuel prices by up to 6 percent - source

 President Dilma Rousseff, who is running for re-election on Oct.
 5, has kept fuel prices below international levels to curb above-target inflation.
 That policy has hurt the finances of Petrobras, which is forced to buy fuel at international prices and sell it more cheaply in the local market.

+"The increase would give Petrobras some room in case there is a spike in oil prices abroad.
+That way the government would not need to make abrupt price adjustments," the official said.

-The official also said that the government knows it will not be able to meet its key fiscal savings target in 2014.
+The source also said that the government knows it will not be able to meet its key fiscal savings target in 2014 due to a slowdown in the growth of tax revenues.

 In an interview with Reuters last week, Finance Minister Guido Mantega signaled that the government could raise fuel prices after the election and review its primary surplus target for the year.

-The primary surplus, which represents the public sector's excess revenue over expenditures before the payment of interest on debt, fell well below expectations in the first half of the year.
-Many analysts believe the government could revise downward its goal of a primary surplus of 99 billion reais ($43.52 billion), which is equal to 1.9 percent of gross domestic product.
+The primary surplus, which represents the public sector's excess revenue over expenditures before debt payments, has fallen well below expectations this year.
+Many analysts believe the government will have to cut its goal of a primary surplus of 99 billion reais ($43.52 billion) or 1.9 percent of gross domestic product.

 In the first six months of 2014, the primary surplus was equal to 1.17 percent of GDP.